avirajkhare00/bun_django/README.md

 SubProcess communication will happen from Bun to Django as shell We will load Django ORM in shell and magic will happen there.

+Django creates a table, for ex.
+User(authentication) table Bun executes raw sql commands by opening sub process User can do read queries using Django shell on either master or slave db.

 PROGRESS:
  - [ ] sqlite db for now
  - [ ] Create Dockerfile